DavidStevensonVtex/Linux/The-Linux-Command-Line/ch14/package-management.md

 #### Finding a Package in a Repository

+Using high-level tools to search repository metadata, a package can be located based on its name or description.

 * Debian apt-get update, apt-cache search search_string
 * Red Hat yum search search_string